TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 		sudo yum -y -q install java-1.8.0-openjdk-devel
 		java -version  # Ensure it prints correct Java version

-15. Setup [passwordless ssh](../reference/misc/passwordless_ssh.md) on this instance.
+15. <a id="15step"></a>Setup [passwordless ssh](../reference/misc/passwordless_ssh.md) on this instance.
 This requirement may be removed in future, for single-instance installation on AWS.

 16. Run below commands to update the cluster configuration.